Search

 Background

-On October 26, 2015, the U.S. Environmental Protection Agency (EPA) revised the primary and secondary ozone (O3) 8-hour National Ambient Air Quality Standards (NAAQS) from 0.075 parts per million (ppm) to 0.070 ppm.
+On October 26, 2015, the U.S. Environmental Protection Agency (EPA) revised the primary and secondary ozone (O3) 8-hour National Ambient Air Quality Standard (NAAQS) from 0.075 parts per million (ppm) to 0.070 ppm.
 Within two years after setting or revising a NAAQS, EPA must designate areas as meeting (attainment) or not meeting (nonattainment) the standard.
-EPA’s final designations are based on the most recent three years of air quality monitoring data, recommendations from the state, and additional technical information.
-If an area is not meeting the standard, the state is required to prepare a SIP that identifies how the area will attain or maintain the NAAQS to comply with the provisions of the Clean Air Act (CAA).
-The SIP includes regulatory and non-regulatory control measures for reaching attainment by a specific deadline.
+These designations are based on the most recent three years of air quality monitoring data, state recommendations, and other relevant technical information.
+If an area does not meet the standard, the state must submit a plan detailing how the area will achieve attainment of the NAAQS, in accordance with the Clean Air Act (CAA).
+This plan must include both regulatory and non-regulatory control measures to achieve the standard by the designated attainment deadline.

 Key Requirements for Moderate Attainment SIPs